athdom/demo_code/README.md

 Comments: Implementation in Python of an online kinematic position controller and a Stiffness controlle that is transforming forces and torques in the task space into joint torques of the widowx arm through the arbotix controller.
 Theoretical background for the stiffness controller can be found in [[1]](#1).

+Package: widowx_torque_control_code/widowx_driver

+Source code: widowx_torque_driver.py & widowx_position_driver.py

+Comments: Implementation in Python of a position and torque drivers that tranfer the desired joint positions or torques to the robot via the Arbotix interface.

 ## References
 <a id="1">[1]</a>
 "Villani, L. and De Schutter, J., 2016.
 Force control.
 In Springer handbook of robotics (pp. 195-220).
 Springer, Cham."